huhsame/dwxr/README.md

 ## 3. Flow (Scenario)

 ### init
+`TODO` It should be extended to manage workspace. (using pub-sub room)

 option 1 : drawing scene from a static html file provided by server.
 It is always loaded same.
 When a user enters a workspace.
 Server provide a static html file.